Mountain-Hydrology-Research-Group/snow-hydrology/modules/module1.md

  D. We know that cold snow is primarily a mixture of ice and air.
 Consider no phase changes and temperatures between -15 degrees and -5 degrees C.  Imagine that no interactions occur between the ice and air in the snow matrix.
 How does the energy required to heat the mixture those 10 degrees change as the fractions of ice vs. air change in the total mixture?

  E. I argue that sublimation saves the snowpack more than it reduces it.
 Why would I say this?
 Do you agree or disagree?
 Use the specific and latent heats in lab 1-2 to make your argument.

+ ### Problem 2: Course Project Selection

+Initial Project proposal (Due January 16) - Please write a few sentences stating the research question you would like to explore.
+If you would like to work with a partner, include the name of your partner, or specify you will be doing the project alone.
+Describe the concept you want to explore and the measurements (dataset) you want to use. **If you have questions about the project, now is the time to talk to the instructor.**

 ---